lucia2007/tennis_buddies/README.md

 `import env`

-* Replace the original SECRET_KEY with the following code:
+* Replace the original unsafe SECRET_KEY with the following code:

 `SECRET_KEY = os.environ.get('SECRET_KEY')`

 * Set `DEBUG = "DEVELOPMENT" in os.environ`.
-This allows us to have DEBUG set to True when developing locally, but set to False when deployed to Heroku
+This allows us to have DEBUG set to True when developing locally, but set to False when deployed to Heroku.

-* Replace the original DATABASES code with the following lines (this allows us to use the postgress database instead of the sqlite3 databases):
+* Replace the original `DATABASES` code with the following lines (this allows us to use the postgress database instead of the sqlite3 databases):

 `
 DATABASES = {